 6. In our continued effort to support the rights of the porters on the Inca Trail, we would like ensure that they never exceed the weight limit for their packs as set out by the Peruvian authorities.
 Porters are allowed to carry no more than 6kg of personal belongings per hiker (for all other Peru treks the limit is 8kg).
 That means that including your sleeping bag, toiletries, clothing, etc, you are allowed a total weight of 6kg for the hike which will be carried in a duffle bag provided by our local office.
 Any additional weight must then be carried by you in your day pack.
 To help achieve this goal we recommend that you carry travel sized toiletries, that you bring sport sandals that can be worn with socks (which are lighter than running/walking shoes) and that you limit electronics to those that you are willing to carry.
 Any additional baggage can be left in Cusco, but is advised that you bring anything of value (eg. money, passport, credit cards, camera, etc) with you on the trek.

 If at the end of your trek you felt your trekking guide and support team did an outstanding job, tipping is appreciated.
-The amount is entirely a personal preference, however as a guideline, we suggest each hiker contributes the following to a collective pool.
-We suggest a tipping amount of $40 per person for the Inca Trail and $35 per person for the Lares Trek.
+The amount is entirely a personal preference, please see the Tipping section for guidelines.

 7. All travellers are required to pay the tax on domestic flights in Peru.
 Foreign travellers are exempt form this, and proving you are indeed a foreign traveller can be done by providing us with your international ticket number (ITN).
 Travellers who do not submit international ticket numbers at least 30 days prior to Day 1 of their tour will be required to pay the domestic tax on all included flights.